Yes No Share to Facebook

 Including nuisance, trespass, breach of privacy, defamation, among other issues.

-The role served by, and mandate of, the Small Claims Court was explained by the Court of Appeal in the recent case of Kelava v.
-Spadacini, 2021 ONCA 428 where it was stated:
+Recently, the role and mandate of the Small Claims Court was well summarized by the Court of Appeal within the case of Kelava v.
+Spadacini, 2021 ONCA 428 wherein it was said:

 [15] The Small Claims Court is a branch of the Superior Court of Justice.
 It handles nearly half of the civil disputes in the province.
 The court is meant to provide an efficient, cost-effective forum for the resolution of civil disputes involving less than $35,000.
 It hears cases in a summary way and “may make such order as is considered just and agreeable to good conscience”: The Courts of Justice Act, R.S.O.
 1990, c.
 C.43, s.
 25.